overlandandseas/killingfloor2musictool/README.md

 + Try to follow an OO model.
 If you must make a new file as if It can be abstracted in a class at all.

 ### License
-The actual code in this repo is under the [WTFPL](../blob/master/LICENSE) license, which permits you to `"DO WHAT THE FUCK YOU WANT"`.
+The actual code in this repo is under the [WTFPL](../master/LICENSE) license, which permits you to `"DO WHAT THE FUCK YOU WANT"`.
+However this repo contains Wwise project files which are not distributed under the WTFPL license, they are available for free (nonfree) on their website.
+This program was also built using electron and was distributed under the MIT license.

+**TLDR:** My shit is free, so is Electron, Wwise is not.

 > Copyright © 2016 Lucas Overland <lucas.overland@gmail.com>.
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the [LICENSE](../blob/master/LICENSE) file for more details.*
+See the [LICENSE](../master/LICENSE) file for more details.*